homezada/slate/source/index.html.md

 # Versioning

-The API is versioned and can be access from the following root address per version:
+The API is versioned and can be accessed from the following root URL per version:

 `/api/v1`